 10 Terrifying Things In North Dakota That Can (And Just Might) Kill You

 From the dangerous animals in North Dakota to the inclement weather, life in the Peace Garden State isn’t all rainbows and butterflies.
+It always helps to be prepared with a proper first aid kit.
 Of course, the good definitely outweighs the bad.
 Any other dangers people should be aware of that weren’t included on the list?
 Tell us.

 Don’t let the above list give you the wrong idea.
 North Dakota wildlife isn’t something to be feared.
 It’s something to be marveled over – and the Dakota Zoo in Bismarck is the perfect place to do just that.